-Treats advanced (late-stage) kidney cancer.
-Also used with other medicines to keep your body from rejecting a transplanted kidney.
-Also used to treat a brain tumor called subependymal giant cell astrocytoma (SEGA).
+Treats advanced kidney cancer.
+Also treats some types of pancreatic cancer, breast cancer, and brain cancer.
+Used with other medicines to keep your body from rejecting a transplanted kidney or liver.

 There may be other brand names for this medicine.